 Thanks to online databases and millions of digitized records, today’s breed of genealogist has instant resources at hand to search from the comfort of home.
-And the research is quick and simple—if your ancestors’ names are indexed and recorded exactly the way you expect them to be spelled; if your ancestors are documented in the records where you expect them to be; if the records all survived and aren’t scattered, inaccessible, unreadable or destroyed; and if all your forebears left detailed records in logical locations.
+And the research is quick and simple—if your ancestors’ names are indexed and recorded exactly the way you expect them to be spelled, your ancestors are documented in the records where you expect them to be, AND all your forebears left detailed records in logical locations.

 Begin with a little quiet time to get your critical-thinking brain cells firing, and then review your research.
 Critical thinking is an objective analysis of a topic and the use of logical judgment.
 Here’s a step-by-step look at the process.

 - Identify a problem.
 How can I prove that my ancestor Samuel was born in 1852, as that undocumented online family tree says?

 - Determine a course for solving the problem.
 What records might help me establish Samuel’s birth in 1852?
 Are records available online?
 Will I have to seek records offline?

 - Gather evidence from the records.
 Because an 1852 birth date predates statewide vital registration, I’ll likely need to check several alternate sources that typically contain birth or age information, such as censuses, Bible records, tombstones, death certificates, church records, military service records and so forth.
 Seek as many records as that ancestor might have created.

 - Analyze and evaluate each source’s accuracy and reliability.
 For example, who created the record?
 For what purpose was the record created?
 Who provided the information on the record?
 Would that person have direct knowledge of the information on the record?
 Would that person have a reason to lie?

 - Make reasonable assumptions based on the analysis of all the evidence.
 Don’t rely on isolated individual records.